tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 changing the display settings of the maps themselves.
 This is important to make it easy to get back exactly the same view as we had before)*

-Also, let's hide all the restraints that are close to satisfied:
+Also, let's hide all the restraints that are close to satisfied via the Manage/Release Adaptive Restraints widget, or:

 `isolde adjust distances #1 displayThreshold 0.5`__